smcclab/smc-course/_workshops/index.md

 Time is precious and we don't want to waste yours so we will stick to this timeline as much as possible.

+In the consultation time you can feel free to talk to the tutor about your work, keep working in the classroom with your ensemble, or leave the classroom if you want.

 ## Content {#workshop-content}